ajtpxn/HoneyMinderREST/README.md

 ### Notes ###

-* I am hoping that I will be able to increase my happiness by being more productive on things I really care about.
-I hope I can help others to do the same.
+* I am hoping that this motivation will be an excellent way to keep up with goals.
+* This will be a more positive source of motivation.